numrahq/fullstack-test-backend/IMPROVEMENTS.md

 Is it safe to assume an invoice always have those same data?
 Like, is it a world-wide standard?

+## Invoice status

+There's no way to know which valid status exist at the moment, and how each status changes into another status.

+For example, it is not clear at the moment, if it's acceptable to have a rejected invoice to be approved later.
+Depending on the answer and amount of states, different implementations can be used, from simple if-elses to state machines.

 # Testing

 The readme lacks instructions to run the tests